Parameters, Conditions, & Filters#

 For example, here we create a small chart that acts as an interactive legend,

-by targeting the Origin field using fields=['Origin']
+by targeting the Origin field using fields=['Origin'].
+Clicking on points

 in the upper-right plot (the legend) will propagate a selection for all points

-with a matching Origin
+with a matching Origin.

 selection = alt.selection_point(fields=['Origin'])